sanyogchangmai/sanyogchangmai/README.md

 Full Stack Web Developer
 ------------------------

-I am currently in my junior year pursuing my Bachelor of Technology in Computer Science and Engineering.
-I have been building web applications for the last 2 years.
+I am currently in my 3rd year pursuing my Bachelor of Technology in Computer Science and Engineering.
+I have been building web applications for the last 3 years.
 I am well versed in developing both the frontend and backend of a web application.
 I have interned as a Frontend Developer at a Stealth Startup in the EV industry based in Noida, India.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [https://sanyogchangmai.vercel.app/](http://sanyogchangmai.vercel.app/)